El Gran Carnaval de San Pedro: History

 Carnaval dates back to the 1870s when villagers.
 People from the districts moved to Ambergris Caye and added paint and eggs to powder, lipstick and charcoal.
 Carnaval is centered around a Mestizo character named "Juan Carnaval".
 Legend has it that Juan Carnaval had sex with over a thousand women from eight countries, with whom he had countless children.
 He was stabbed to death by his jealous wife and he left a will which is read on Ash Wednesday.
 A stuffed effigy of Juan Carnaval is burned every year for the cleansing of the community's sins.

 Rules

-The rules for Ambergris Caye's Carnival are: the first day is restricted for children to go out and paint between PMpm to 7 PM from Ruby's Beachfront to the cemetery area and the Barrier Reef Drive.
-Painters that are not participating are not allowed to paint individuals, public signs, buildings and comparsa participants, and are not allowed to use rotten eggs, spray paint or oil paints.
+The rules for Ambergris Caye's Carnival are: the first day is restricted for children to go out and paint between PMpm to 7 pm from Ruby's Beachfront to the cemetery area and Barrier Reef Drive.
+Painters who are not participating are not allowed to paint individuals, public signs, buildings or comparsa participants, and are not allowed to use rotten eggs, spray paint or oil paints.